 Fairway (doing a heel golfer gimmick) was a helluva hand, but too short

-and stocky to be on anyone's radar back then.
+and stocky to have a real chance at one of the big promotions, despite being good enough to work dark matches for WWE against Kurt Angle.
 These guys did as much of a brawl as Les would let his guys get away with, and Fairway got a good match out of Steele, who won the strap.
+A few years later Steele would leave wrestling to pursue an MMA career, and Fairway would have a near-fatal car accident.
+Fairway died in his sleep in 2011.

 Anthony McMurphy vs Cody Michaels - Taxi